Home » Skin Care » Facial Skin Care » Pigmented Skin

 3.Haemochromatosis

 Haelmochromatosis is a hereditary condition causes by an overload of Iron in the body.
-The iron will cause as well as other more serious conditions such as diabetes and liver damage.
+The iron will cause skin discoloration as well as other more serious conditions such as diabetes and liver damage.
 Haemochromatosis can be diagnosed with serum ferritin, liver biopsy or an MRI.
 Often phlebotomies are the best treatment for this condition.

 4.Melasma